scottmuc/scottmuc.github.com/source/_posts/2016-07-13-how-do-deal-with-contempt-culture.markdown

 comments: true
 categories:
 ---
 A few years ago I [left ThoughtWorks][leaving-tw] and was considering leaving IT altogether.

+{% blockquote Me http://scottmuc.com/leaving-a-dream-job-and-going-on-an-adventure/ Leaving a Dream Job and Going on an Adventure %}
+Though I’m listing things related to ThoughtWorks, a lot of my weariness is more from IT in general.
+It could be an age thing, but I’ve been around long enough to see a lot of terrible things going on in this industry.
+No one seems to care about security, and the innovation that is making billions in the stock market are consumer products that mean almost nothing to me.
+It’s hard to be optimistic after Edward Snowden revealed the NSA privacy issues.
+{% endblockquote %}

 After a long break and working at a couple more companies I was able to pinpoint some specific behaviours of individuals that really drained my energy.

 [leaving-tw]: /leaving-a-dream-job-and-going-on-an-adventure/